-All the match officials make a note of the kicks from the penalty mark taken and the numbers of the players who took them.
+All the match officials make a note of the kicks taken and the numbers of the players who took them

 19. Positioning - changing of sides by the on-pitch referees

 The referees may change sides of the pitch if they consider that it will positively impact the game.
 However, the referees should bear in mind the following: